Demeter Biodynamic Certification

 The name Demeter has become well-known around the world.
 In 1934 Melbourne, Ernesto Genoni and Ileen Macpherson, both members of the Experimental Circle, created Demeter Biological Farm and ran it for 20 years.
 In 1985, Demeter became a non-profit organization in the United States.

-While all the organic certification requirements under the National Organic Program apply to Biodynamic certification, the Demeter standard is far more stringent, with stricter requirements for imported fertility, a greater emphasis on on-farm disease, pest, and weed control, and more detailed specifications for water conservation and biodiversity.
-Consumers are given an increased level of trust in the products.
+While all the organic certification requirements under the National Organic Program apply to the Demeter biodynamic certification, the Demeter standard is far more stringent, with stricter requirements for imported fertilizer, a greater emphasis on farm disease, pest, and weed control, along with more detailed specifications for water conservation and biodiversity.
+Consumers of Demeter certified products can have an increased level of trust in these products.

-Farmers and businesses are coming to believe that Biodynamic certification is all they need as customers develop a better awareness of Biodynamic standards and gain a greater level of experience with the quality of Biodynamic products.
+Farmers and businesses are coming to believe that a biodynamic certification is all they need as customers develop a better awareness of biodynamic standards and gain more experience with quality biodynamic products.

 When it comes to wines, the certification solidifies farmers’ compliance with the criteria, ensuring that consumers receive the best tasting and highest-quality wines.
-It is rewarded by charging a higher price for any food verified with the “Demeter” mark, which typically yields a 10%-30% price increase.
+Farms are rewarded by being able to charge a higher price for any food verified with the “Demeter” mark, which typically yields a 10%-30% price increase.

-Despite generating only 1% of all wines produced in the United States, Oregon has 52% of the total vineyard acres that have achieved biodynamic certification from Demeter.
+Despite generating only 1% of all wines produced in the United States, Oregon has 52% of the total Demeter certified vineyard acreage.
 According to their data, Oregon has 15 wineries that match their certification criteria, with another 30 claiming to follow biodynamic principles but are not formally accredited.